-Southern California skies clear but highway closures persist
+Southern California skies clear but highway problems persist

 The National Weather Service said the cold low pressure system that brought heavy rain and snow to Southern California was over Arizona on Friday and continuing to move east.

-Moisture wrapping around the low continued to bring some snow showers in the mountains but that was expected to end.
+Moisture wrapping around the low continued to bring some snow showers in the mountains i n Southern California but that was expected to end.

-Dry and warmer weather was expected through most of the weekend.
+Dry and warmer weather was expected in Southern California through most of the weekend.
 Another cold, low-pressure system was forecast to bring precipitation late Sunday through Monday before a drying trend sets in on New Year’s Eve.